 The timeline shown on the next page is an indicative guide as to how long it might take you to have a Connection Offer agreed with your DNO.
-The information box in Section 4.4: The Connection Offer summarises the licence obligations of the DNO to give you a Connection Offer within a particular time, once you have provided all the necessary data supporting your application.
+The information box on page 49 summarises the licence obligations of the DNO to give you a Connection Offer within a particular time, once you have provided all the necessary data supporting your application.